romkatv/powerlevel10k/README.md

 cursor) terminal capability before printing prompt and `rc` (restore cursor) to move cursor back to the same position when prompt needs to be refreshed.

+*Note*: The patch doesn't work on Alacritty.
+On the plus side, it doesn't make things worse.

 There are two alternative approaches to fixing the bug that may seem to work at fight glance but in fact don't: